elgui/mcp-ragdocs/README.md

     - Start or stop watching a repository for changes
     - Automatically updates the index when files change
     - Required parameters: `name` (repository name) and `action` ("start" or "stop")

+14. **get_indexing_status**
+    - Get the current status of repository indexing operations
+    - Provides detailed information about ongoing or completed indexing processes
+    - Shows progress percentage, file counts, and timing information
+    - Optional parameter: `name` (repository name) - if not provided, returns status for all repositories

 ## Quick Start